afragen/embed-pdf-viewer/readme.txt

 Tags: pdf, embed, oembed, viewer
 Requires at least: 4.0
 Tested up to: 4.6
-Stable tag: trunk
+Stable tag: 1.2.0
 License: GPL v2+
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Embed a PDF from the Media Library or via oEmbed into a Google Doc Viewer.
+Embed a PDF from the Media Library or elsewhere via oEmbed into a Google Doc Viewer.

 == Description ==
-Embed a PDF from the Media Library or via oEmbed into a Google Doc Viewer.
+Embed a PDF from the Media Library or elsewhere via oEmbed into a Google Doc Viewer.
+The URL only has to be reachable link.

 Inspired by [Embed PDF](https://wordpress.org/plugins/dirtysuds-embed-pdf/) and [RV Embed PDF](https://wordpress.org/plugins/rv-embed-pdf/).